andreypolyak/beaver-home-config/readme.md

 - Sony PlayStation 4
 - Sonos Beam, Sonos Sub, 2x Sonos One, 2x Ikea Symfonisk bookshelf speakers, 2x Ikea Symfonisk table lamp speakers, Sonos Move — multiroom audio all over the place
 - 2x Yandex Station Mini — voice assistant which supports the Russian language
-- cheap RTSP capable IP camera — used with [DOODS](https://github.com/snowzach/doods) as presence sensor in the living room and to make keepsake photos in the living room

 ### Remotes